 Our linen (sheets, towels, napkins etc) is supplied and washed by Johnsons Stalbridge who are working hard to reduce their carbon footprint.
 Their plastic wrap around bundles of linen is 100% recyclable and returned to them to do so, they have managed to reduce their energy usage and recycle 75% of the water they use with their own system on site, they use biodegradable detergents, and recycle old linen.

 The majority of our cushions and bed runners are from a UK based factory (Mitre) which wash extremely well on low temperatures and require air drying only.

 We do our upmost to help preserve the local area, protect its rich geophysical history, and support the many small businesses and its people.

 The localised sourcing of products and the distance they travel from has heavily considered when ordering, reducing our carbon footprint.

 When refurbishing, we used local tradespeople and suppliers.

-Use local companies such as the butcher and florist, reducing delivery mileage and packaging.
+We use local companies such as the butcher and florist, reducing delivery mileage and packaging.

 We pay supplier invoices within 48 hours of receipt knowing that cash flow is important for small business.

-Encourage guests to spend money locally to sustain the local economy - promoting local attractions and special places to visit.
+Encourage our guests to spend money locally to sustain the local economy - promoting local attractions and special places to visit.

 Literature from local attractions / restaurants / taxi companies are displayed in reception and on our website as well as regular social media links.